 Two thirds of each days appointments are bookable in advance with the remainder only bookable on the day.
 You can book as far in advance as you want to.

 You can now book appointments online.
 Click on the link on the Online Services section at the bottom of the home page and this will take you through the set up.

 Once a month we have a Saturday morning clinic, both Nurse and GP appointments are available- from 8.30 - 12pm

 All appointments for blood tests will be made before 10:30 in time to be collected and taken to the hospital for analysis.

 If you are having a fasting blood test you should not eat or drink any fluids (except water or tea without milk or sugar) for 14 hours prior to your test.

 If you are having a PSA blood test for prostate cancer, ask reception for an advisory leaflet.

-Urine and stool samples - please collect a sample bottle from reception and return with the enclosed questionnaire, to the surgery before 10:30am in time to be collected by the hospital courier and taken to the hospital for analysis.
+Urine and stool samples - please collect a sample bottle from reception and return with the completed enclosed questionnaire, to the surgery before 10:30am in time to be collected by the hospital courier and taken to the hospital for analysis.